 1917 – Eastern Mennonite School (EMS) is established.

-1920 – VMC debates allowing blacks in church.
+1920 – VMC debates allowing Black people in their churches.
 They are allowed with caution.

 1925 – Two “mulatto” girls are accepted as members of Peake Mennonite Church after a year of deliberation.

 1925 – VMC disapproves of marriages and close friendships between races.

 1930s – EMS student Thelma McConnell (white) begins visiting the Black neighborhood of Newtown in Harrisonburg.

 1934 – Ernest Swartzendruber (white) takes two years of classes at EMS (received BS in ’64).

 4/1936 – YPCA cottage prayer meetings get funding from VMC to rent a building for mission church services.
 Students and faculty clean out a vacant storefront at the corner of Gay and Federal Streets, and hold Sunday school in the morning for whites, and afternoon for blacks.
 Ernest Swartzendruber becomes the superintendent.
 The community objects to Black and white services being held in the same building.
 Rowena Lark (Black) helps lead a summer Bible school.

 1938 – The mission board is uneasy reaching out to Black adults instead of just children.
 They consider closing down the Black mission.
 Ernest invites EMS professor Ernest E. Gehman to host evangelist meetings.
 Rowena makes waves by singing expressively, preaching during the children’s service, and being close friends with Ernest’s wife Fannie.
 In the next few years Rowena leaves for Chicago, where she is better received by white Mennonites.

 1940 – Four Black adults ask to be baptized into the mission church.
 They are baptized in December.